 Tuvalu is one of the world’s smallest independent nations, comprising nine low-lying coral atolls.
-With a GDP of $60 million, Tuvalu is the second-smallest economy in the Pacific, and accounts for 0.1% of regional GDP.
-Tuvalu has a population of 11,000 (2022), resulting in a GDP per capita of $5,300, ranking sixth in the Pacific.
-Despite its small size, Tuvalu’s Exclusive Economic Zone (EEZ) covers almost 750,000 square kilometres, the 38th-largest globally, and is comparable in size to the EEZ of China.
+With a GDP of $60 million, Tuvalu is the second-smallest economy in the Pacific Islands and accounts for 0.1% of regional GDP.
+Tuvalu has a population of 9,900, resulting in a GDP per capita of $5,800, ranking seventh in the Pacific.
+Despite its small size, Tuvalu’s exclusive economic zone (EEZ) covers 749,800 square kilometres, the 38th-largest globally, comparable to the EEZ of China.

-Tuvalu has the highest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for 80% of national income.
-In a global context, Tuvalu is the most aid-reliant country in the world, ranking first among 127 developing countries for its ODA/GNI ratio.
+Tuvalu has the highest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 146% of national economic output.
+In a global context, Tuvalu is the most aid-reliant country in the world, with its aid as a share of GDP ranking first among 125 developing countries.

 Development partners and sector trends

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to Tuvalu — including grants, loans, and other forms of assistance — averaged $44 million.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Tuvalu — including grants, loans, and other forms of assistance — averaged $50 million.
 Since 2011, Tuvalu has seen exclusively grant-based development financing.
-Tuvalu is the second-highest per capita aid recipient in the Pacific, in large part a product of its small population size.
-The International Monetary Fund ranks Tuvalu’s risk of debt distress as high.
+Tuvalu is the second-highest per capita aid recipient in the Pacific, in part a product of its small population size.

 Grant